Making sure children know they have a voice is an important task. Learn how to teach your child to be assertive, with peers or adults.

 3. Encourage your child to speak for himself

 As heads of household, we tend to take charge and speak for our kids, many times out of necessity.
 But it doesn’t always have to be that way.
-Spot opportunities where your child can speak for himself instead of relying on you to do so for him.
+Spot different scenarios where your child can speak for himself instead of relying on you to do so for him.

 For instance, he can tell the waiter his order at a restaurant, or ask his teacher to open the classroom door because he forgot his backpack.
 He can tell the dentist which color toothbrush he likes, or ask the store manager how much a toy costs.

 And don’t answer questions that are addressed to him.
 Many times, adults have asked my kids, “How old are you?” and I’ve been guilty of answering, “He’s four.”
-Turn to him so he knows he has the space to respond.
+Turn to your child so he knows he has the space to respond.

 4. Practice appropriate responses with your child